- Anthony Cross and Julian Fosh are experienced investors who we rate highly

-This fund aims to grow your investment over the long run by investing in a portfolio of companies with unique advantages over the competition.
-We think it could be a good option for the UK section of a broader global investment portfolio.
+The Liontrust Special Situations fund aims to grow your investment over the long run by investing in a portfolio of companies with unique advantages over the competition.
+It could be used to provide UK exposure within a broader global investment portfolio.
 A focus on high-quality companies means the fund could work well alongside other funds investing in unloved UK companies with recovery potential.

-Anthony Cross and Julian Fosh are joint managers of the Liontrust UK Growth Fund.
+Anthony Cross and Julian Fosh are joint managers of the Liontrust Special Situations Fund.
 They've been at Liontrust for 23 and 12 years respectively, but both have three decades of experience analysing and investing in UK companies.

-The duo also serve as co-managers on the three other funds, but they all share the same 'Economic Advantage' investment process that underpins this one (described in more detail in the Process section below).
+The duo also serve as co-managers on three other funds, but they all share the same investment process that underpins this one.
 Given the similarities in the way the four funds are managed, we think this is a reasonable workload.

-The managers also benefit from the support of a knowledgeable team including small cap fund managers Victoria Stevens and Matthew Tonge.
-They both joined the Economic Advantage team in 2015 but have built up experience working at other firms too.
+The managers also benefit from the support of a knowledgeable team including small cap specialists Victoria Stevens, Matthew Tonge and Alex Wedge.
+Stevens and Tonge joined the team in 2015, and Wedge joined in March 2020, but the trio built up experience working at other firms too.

-When a company comes up with a new product or service, they sometimes initially experience a high level of profitability.
-But as new competitors enter the market and the company is forced to compete by cutting prices, profits get squeezed.
-The fund managers think the secret to successful investing is to find the few companies with an economic advantage - a durable edge over the competition that will allow them to earn above-average profits for the long-term.
+The fund managers think the secret to successful investing is to find the few companies with an 'economic advantage' – a sustainable edge over the competition that will allow them to earn above-average profits for the long-term.